hashicorp/design-system/website/docs/components/copy/snippet/partials/guidelines/guidelines.md

 !!!
 Do

-When needing multiple `Copy::Snippets` in a single page, such as a Table, consider using the `secondary` color to reduce the prominence of each `Copy::Snippet`.
+When multiple Copy Snippets are needed in a single page, such as in a [Table](/components/table), consider using the `secondary` color to reduce the prominence of each Copy Snippet.

 ![Example of the copy snippet component in a table](/assets/components/copy/copy-snippet-table-do.png)